Complete Guide to the H1B to Green Card Process

 Regaining H1B Status After Expiration

 For those visa holders with an expired H1B visa, there are several options for regaining your H1B status.
 Under section 214.1(c)(4) regulation 8 C.F.R., USCIS may allow you to extend your status if you meet the following criteria:

 - Extraordinary circumstances prevented the applicant or petitioner from filing the extension

 - The application has not violated their nonimmigrant status (is not the subject of removal or deportation)

 You can learn more about these options by visiting the USCIS website.

 The time it takes to go from an H1B visa to a green card can vary widely.
-It’s important to do your research ahead of time, to give you a sense of how long it is going to take and so you don’t run into the expiration date of your current visa.
-Below is a break down of the time for each green card processing step:
+It’s important to do your research ahead of time, to give you a sense of how long it is going to take so you don’t run into the expiration date of your current visa.
+Below is a breakdown of the time for each green card processing step:

 - The PERM certification can take anywhere between 6 and 18 months.